Hosted by site sponsor WebMate.

 No doubt, you still can find an iPad helpful as a secondary device, but it is highly likely that you would feel most comfortable doing the majority of your "real work" on a MacBook Air.

-On the other hand, if you are a Freshman university student and your past work consists of a few school papers and science fair reports and the like, which you may never even look at again, the iPad very well could meet all of your fun computing needs and even be sufficient for research and writing courses as well when paired with an external keyboard.
+On the other hand, if you are a Freshman university student and your past work consists of a few school papers and science fair reports and the like, which you may never even look at again, the iPad very well could meet all of your computing needs and even be more than sufficient for research and writing courses as well when paired with an external keyboard.

 Although some entire books have been written only with the onscreen iPad keyboard (albeit imported onto a Mac for the final editing process), it is unlikely that you would really want to type even a five-page paper entirely using a glass screen.